Classic Barry County Gravel Roads.

 Awards & Raffle

-- Awards will be given out at a ceremony following the race once 1st and 2nd place racers have finished and placements are confirmed.
+- Awards will be given out at a ceremony following the race once 1st-3rd place racers have finished and placements are confirmed.

-- We will raffle off some sponsor goodies including a Velocity USA wheel set.
+- We will raffle off some sponsor goodies, likely including a Velocity USA wheel set.

-- We’re excited to have the West Michigan Mountain Biking Alliance (WMMBA) on board as charity partner and Gold-level sponsor.
-We’re committing to provide more than $1,000 to fund trail maintenance at Yankee Springs and elsewhere, along with efforts to increase membership, primarily for advocacy clout.
+- We’re excited to have the West Michigan Mountain Biking Alliance (WMMBA) on board as charity partner.
+We’re committing to provide at least $1,000 from the profits of each race to fund trail maintenance at Yankee Springs and elsewhere, along with efforts to increase membership, primarily for advocacy clout and building new trails.
 Become an Ally and protect your trails at www.wmmba.org/membership.

 - And we’ll provide a donation to the Otis Farm Bird Sanctuary for their willingness to set up the aid station there.